Nicholas DeVore III: Photographic art and gallery work

 In addition to increasing his catalog of editorial and commercial photography, DeVore branched into photographic art.
 The first photographic art exhibit of his personal pictures took place at Aspen's Patricia Moore Gallery in February 1980.

 Along with Michael A. Smith and Dr. David Heiden, DeVore contributed photos to an exhibition promoting international social awareness in 1983 at the Joanne Lyon Gallery.
 Included on the opening reception invitation was his Women on the Beach, an impressionistic photo of women in colorful, local dress, standing on a white sandy beach at the water's edge.
 Completely created in-camera, the print is awash in pastels and muted blues and yellows and reddish oranges.

 In 1985, DeVore opened [name] Photo Art Gallery next door to Photographers Aspen and showcased fine art from other Geographic photographers and his own growing artistic and abstract body of work.
 He acquired portfolios from other well-known artists such Ernst Haas, a friend and strong influence.

 In the late 80s the David Floria Gallery also hosted an exhibition of 16 of DeVore's most memorable images from National Geographic, Life, Time, Paris Match, Stern, Fortune, and American Photographer.
-His work also displayed in New York, Los Angeles, London, Milan, and Tokyo, and today is found in numerous private collections and public places.
+His work also displayed in New York, Los Angeles, London, Milan, and Tokyo, and today is found in a number of private collections and public places.
 Trade journals ran features on DeVore and his work, including his artistic diversions, such as Darkroom Photography’s lengthy interview in the February 1990 issue.